harness/ff-android-client-sdk/docs/further_reading.md

 ### Synchronous (Blocking) Initialization
 For scenarios where it's critical to have feature flags loaded and evaluated before proceeding, the SDK offers a blocking initialization method.
 This approach ensures that the SDK is fully authenticated and the feature flags are populated from the cache or network before moving forward.
+If the SDK disconnects from Harness SaaS after successfully initializing, it will be able to use cached values for evaluations and will attempt to reconnect.

-This will block the UI thread, so use synchros initialization only if absolutely required.
+This will block the UI thread, so use synchronous initialization only if absolutely required.
+It is recommended to provide a timeout to this call, so in the event the SDK is unable to initialize in a set time, then default variations can be used.
+The SDK will retry to initialize in the background after a timeout has occurred, but default variations will be served until it can initialize.

 Usage: